oimyounis/go-sockets/README.md

     }()
 })
 ```
-Here we setup an event handler that will fire when the client connects to the server then we listen for the event ***pong*** then we start a goroutine that loops forever sending a ***ping*** event to the server every second.
+Here we setup an event handler that will fire when the client connects to the server then we listen for the ***pong*** event then we start a goroutine that loops forever sending a ***ping*** event to the server every second.

 **Important**: notice that we started the loop in a goroutine.
 That's because the OnConnect is a blocking call, so if you have blocking code that does not need to finish before the client starts listening on the connection you should call it inside a goroutine.

-4. Start the server
+4. Start the client
 ```go
 c.Listen()
 ```
 ***Start*** blocks the current thread listening for data.

+## Contribution
+All contributions are welcome.
+You are very welcome to submit a new feature, fix a bug or an optimization to the code.